 As more people work from home, they may be exposed to viruses and other online dangers that may not threaten their physical health but could put their jobs at risk.
 Individuals without the support of an IT team may be more vulnerable to scams.

-Ensure strong internet and wifi connection
+Ensure you have a strong internet and Wi-Fi connection.

-Set up automatic data backup
+Set up automatic data backup.

-Beware of scams
+Beware of scams.

-Use strong passwords
+Use strong passwords.

 Use a password manager to keep track of your passwords.
 Set up two-factor authentication for your accounts whenever possible.
 Change your password immediately if you suspect a breach.

-Khanh Son (Synthesis)
+Khanh Son (Compiled)

 Source